bit101/sc_mft/documentation.md

 `Mft.setNorm(ccNum, normalValue)`

 Sets the value of a knob using a normalized value (0.0 to 1.0).
-The actual value of the knob reported may be different if a control spec has been defined.
+The raw value of the knob will still be a value from 0 to 127.

 ---
 ### getNorm